-A company Unique Taxpayer Reference or UTR is a distinct 10-digit number that HMRC issues to all new limited companies.
-These numbers are used to identify companies for all tax-related purposes.
+A company Unique Taxpayer Reference, or UTR, is a distinct 10-digit number that HMRC issues to all new limited companies.
+These UTRs are used to identify companies for all tax-related purposes.

-Within a few days of company formation, HMRC will send a letter (Form CT41G) to your registered office address with your company UTR.
+Within a few days of company formation, HMRC will send a letter (Form CT41G) to your registered office address with your company’s unique taxpayer reference.
 It will be printed next to a heading like ‘UTR’, ‘Tax reference’ or ‘Official use’.
-This letter will also explain how and when to register for business taxes.
+The letter will also explain how and when to register for business taxes.

-The UTR will also be printed on all other forms of official correspondence from HRMC, including the ‘Notice to deliver a Company Tax Return’.
+Your unique taxpayer reference will also be printed on all other forms of official correspondence from HRMC, including the ‘Notice to deliver a Company Tax Return’.

-When you start trading, you will need your UTR to register as ‘active’ for Corporation Tax.
+When you start trading, you will need your unique taxpayer reference to register as ‘active’ for Corporation Tax.
 This should be done within 3 months of starting any kind of business activity.
 At this time, you must provide HMRC with the following information:

-- Date your business started trading.
+- Date your business started trading

-- Company name and company registration number (CRN).
+- Company name and company registration number (CRN)

-- Main address where business activities are conducted.
+- Main address where business activities are conducted

-- Type of business activities carried out.
+- Type of business activities carried out

-- Date your annual accounts will be made up to.
+- Date your annual accounts will be made up to

 If and when you start trading, you will have to provide HMRC with the above information within 3 months.
 You cannot download form CT41G, so you should keep it safe until you need to use it.

 As soon as your company formation application has been approved, your business exists as an entirely separate legal entity.
-It, therefore, requires its own UTR.
+This means that it requires its own unique taxpayer reference.
 Your personal UTR can only be used by you as an individual when you file Self Assessment tax returns and pay Income Tax and NIC on your personal income.